Vet-Approved Homemade Dog Food

 Yes, dear friends, does your dog have kidney disease?
 Are you worried about it?
 So we will inform you about it in detail.

-In this case, you need to find a portion of good and healthy food for your canine.
+In this case, you need to find some excellent and healthy food for your canine.
 By the way, there are many medicines and foods available in the market to get rid of this disease for them.
-The solution is that you feed your dog at home and with your own hands.
+The solution is feeding your dog at home and with your own hands.

-We will guide you about some home remedies to get complete relief from kidney disease.
+We will guide you about some home remedies to relieve kidney disease entirely.

 1 rice1 boneless, well-cooked boneless rump